Burning, tingling, and numbness in feet and hands associated with neuropathy symptoms in Raynham MA

 Neuropathy symptoms can feel confusing, frustrating, and at times discouraging.

-But understanding how nerves function—and what they need to function well—can open the door to a different kind of conversation.
+But understanding how nerves function—and what they need to function well—can open the door to a different kind of conversation:

-“How do we cover this up?”
+“How do we manage this?”

-“What’s actually happening here—and what can support it?”
+“What’s actually happening—and what can support it?”

 Important Medical Disclaimer